johnbillion/fair-tools/README.md

 ### Build metadata

-Builds signed FAIR metadata for a WordPress plugin release.
+Builds signed FAIR metadata for a release of a plugin for WordPress.

 ```bash
 npm run fair-tools -- metadata build \